The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

 How Much Are Lawyer Fees in for a Car Accident Settlement?

 How much money do the auto accident lawyers take from your settlement in a personal injury lawsuit?
-It is an important question because it is often a lot of money.
+It is an essential question because it is often a lot of money.
 Car accident lawyer fees are easy to calculate.
 They should be carefully spelled out in the retainer agreement.

 So what percentage does a lawyer get in a car accident case?
 For our clients, the fees are the same in every single case we have: 33% of the recovery if the case settles before a lawsuit is filed.
 (That contingency fee goes to 40% if a lawsuit is filed.)